simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-01_jamf_terraform_basics.md

 You can see more about API Roles on this [Terraform Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources/user_initiated_enrollment_settings) webpage.

-#### Enrolment - Exercise 1 - Configuring LAPS
+#### Enrolment - Exercise 3.1 - Configuring LAPS

-In this exercise, you will use what you learned in the first section of this lesson and implement the LAPS configuration.
+In this exercise, you will use what you learned in the first section of this exercise and implement the LAPS configuration.

 Follow these steps: